A polynomial bound on the number of minimal separators and potential maximal cliques in $P_6$-free graphs of bounded clique number: Proof of Theorem

 We will also need the following lemma of~\cite{GrzesikKPP22}. \begin{lemma}[cf. Lemma~4.2 of~\cite{GrzesikKPP22}] Let $G$ be a graph, $X \subseteq V(G)$, and let $A$ be a full component of $X$ with $|A| > 1$.
-Let $p,q \in A$ be any two vertices in different maximal proper strong modules of $G[A]$ (which exist by Lemma~\ref{lem:module-partition}).
+Let $p,q \in A$ be any two vertices in different maximal modules of $G[A]$ (which exist by Lemma~\ref{lem:module-partition}) that are adjacent (i.e., $pq \in E(G)$).
 Then, for every $x \in X$ either: \begin{itemize} \item There exists an induced $P_4$ in $G$ with one endpoint in $x$ and the remaining three vertices in $A$. \item The vertex $x$ is adjacent to $p$ or to $q$ (or to both). \item The complement of $G[A]$ is disconnected and $N(x) \cap A$ consists of some connected components of the complement of $G[A]$. \end{itemize} \end{lemma} We remark that if the complement of $G[A]$ is disconnected, then the connected components of the complement of $G[A]$ are exactly the maximal proper strong modules of $G[A]$.